ppy/osu-wiki/news/2019-08-07-summer-2019-fanart-contest-results.md

 ------------

 Thank you to everyone who participated - this year marks the *biggest* our Fan Art contests have ever gotten.
-So big in fact, that we're thinking we may have to sit down and reassess just how voting will work in the future!
+So big in fact, that we're thinking we may have to sit down and reassess just how voting will work in the future

+You can check out the full voting tallies [over at the contest listing](https://osu.ppy.sh/community/contests/79) if you're interested how it all went down.

 The competition for the top-scoring spots was the fiercest it has ever been, and we hope to see more of you wonderfully talented people square up for the future contests as well!